|Requirements||Why is this required?||Questions? Contact:|

 In compliance with Center for Disease Control's (CDC) recommended vaccination for healthcare providers, these requirements are designed to protect patients and students alike.
 Because students interact with their first patient on the first day of enrollment at the Larner College of Medicine it is essential that this requirement be fulfilled prior to arrival on campus.

 Students must provide evidence of graduation from all degree-granting institutions that were ongoing at the time of admission.
-Please request that your final official transcript from the degree-granting institution be sent to the Admissions Office.
+Please request that your final official transcript from the degree-granting institution be sent to Medical Student Admissions.

 |Submit Proof of Health Insurance|